alexvalbla/bootmode-printf/README.md

 The file <algorithm.pdf> explains the mathematics behind the conversion algorithm.

 # Functions and system calls
 The only system calls used are putchar() and alloca().
 The code supposes that you can define these two functions as someting other than a system call in your target environment.
-The code also requires that you have access to the <va_list> type, as well as the va_start(), va_end(), va_arg() macros.
+The code also requires that you have access to the "va_list" type, as well as the va_start(), va_end(), va_arg() macros.
 The following functions are implemented:
 - vsnprintf()
 - vsprintf()